rcorzon/vimrc/README.md

 :source %
 ```
 or restart it again.
 You will be prompted with a dialog.
 Follow the instructions to complete the configuration process.

+**Note**: You may need to restart (Neo)Vim a couple of times if you are configuring it from scratch.